The Old Catholic Church

 An Episcopal-Synodical Church

 Thus, as an Episcopal-Synodical Church, the Old Catholic Church is more democratic in nature, with the election of bishops and governance by a Synod of Bishops since we believe that the Church cannot be outside the apostolic succession of the historic episcopate.
 Further, we hold and practice that all members of the Church are involved in the decision-making process, e.g. bishops are elected, married men can receive the sacrament of Holy Orders, and some positions of authority in the Church may be carried out by laypeople.
 Further, as Old Catholics, we stand firmly rooted in the ancient tradition of the One, Holy, Catholic and Apostolic Church, whose faith and beliefs are non-negotiable.
 The universal councils of the Early Church are as ever the foundation of our faith and understanding of the Church.
-Therefore, the Synod is not the place where articles of faith or morals are debated: This authority belongs solely to a universal Council of the Church.
+Therefore, the Synod is not the place where articles of faith are debated: This authority belongs solely to an ecumenical Council of the Church.

 An Ecumenical Church